Poverty in the United States in 2021

 shelter, utilities (FCSU), and a little bit extra to allow for miscellaneous needs;32 to broaden the

-definition of family; to include geographic adjustments as part of the measure’s computation; to
+family; to include geographic adjustments as part of the measure’s computation; to

 include the out-of-pocket costs of medical expenses in the measure’s computation; and to subtract